Teaching Tips from the L&S TA Training and Support Team

 If you're up against tight deadlines while grading students, here are ten tips to get that assessment done efficiently and accurately.

-Curated Resources from the L&S Instructional Design Collaborative
+Resources from the L&S Instructional Design Collaborative

 The IDC partners with TAs, instructors, staff, and departments in L&S in creating modern and effective learning experiences using established course design principles and technical expertise.
-They offer scheduled consultations and publish online guides.

 Writing Learning Goals